 About the Procedure

 Dr. Abramson tailors his approach and treatment plan for each patient’s particular needs.
 A “custom” treatment plan is necessary, always!
 Instead of incorporating a “cookie-cutter” approach, he works with patients to determine:

 - What the patient doesn’t like about their nose.

 - What kind of results are optimal to improve the specific existing nasal shape.

 - How to maintain the patient’s own unique beauty.

 Abramson Facial Plastic Surgery Center & Rejuvenation Spa uses innovative, state-of-the-art techniques and instruments to perform rhinoplasty and other aesthetic procedures for patients throughout the Metro Atlanta, GA area including Decatur, Decatur, Sandy Springs, Alpharetta, Marietta, Roswell, Milton, and Smyrna.
-Call (404) 297-1789 today to schedule an ethnic rhinoplasty consultation.
+Call (404) 297-1789 today to schedule an ethnic rhinoplasty complimentary cosmetic consult/virtual visit.